MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-agent-experience.md

 To report a phone number as spam, select the ellipsis to open more actions, and then select **Mark number as spam**.

 You can add notes to help your administrator review and block numbers.
-After you mark a number as spam, it goes into the pending review tab on the **Blocked numbers (preview)** page.
+After you mark a number as spam, it goes into the pending review tab on the **Blocked numbers** page.

 ## View call recordings and transcripts